sogebot/sogeBot/docs/_master/install-and-upgrade.md

 - Change `<mongouri>` to your mongodb uri connection
 - Change `<version>` to `latest` or release tag (e.g. `9.8.0`)
 - Change `<name-of-container>` to set name of your container
-- Change `<token>` to set your image specific token, if you want to random token, omit whole `--env TOKEN`

-- If you serve bot on different than `localhost`, add `--env DOMAIN=<domain>` to enable bot UI on specific domain

 - Example full command